 Plaintiffs with personal injury claims have the right to compensation that makes them “whole” again.
 This typically requires economic and non-economic damages.
-Economic damages can include medical expenses, lost income, and property damage resulting from negligence.
+Monetary damages include medical expenses, lost income, and property damage resulting from negligence.
 Non-economic damages include things like pain and suffering.
-Different courts use different systems to calculate how much a plaintiff can receive in non-economic compensation.
+Courts use different systems to calculate how much a plaintiff can receive in non-economic compensation.

 Will I Receive Pain and Suffering Compensation?

 “Pain and suffering” is difficult to quantify with a monetary figure.
 Different courts use different systems for determining whether a plaintiff may receive pain and suffering compensation.
 A plaintiff’s attorney may call on expert witnesses who can explain the patient’s condition to the jury in a way they can understand and use to derive an appropriate figure.
 A skilled attorney will know that the experience of a traumatic event or injury is worse for victims than the economic effects and will work to maximize every client’s recovery.

 What is "Comparative Negligence," and How Does It Affect My Case in Florida?

 Florida follows a "comparative negligence" system, which means your compensation can be reduced if you are partially at fault for the accident.
 However, you can still recover damages, even if you share some responsibility.

 How Long Do I Have to File a Personal Injury Lawsuit?

 In most states, the statute of limitations, or time limit, in which a plaintiff must file a personal injury lawsuit is two years, starting on the date the injury occurred, but in Florida, the limit is four years.
 Suits against government agencies or government offices have limitations that vary between two and three years.
 It is crucial to work quickly to start building your lawsuit to meet the statute of limitations for your claim.
 Your attorney can help ensure that you meet all the appropriate filing deadlines.